San Mamés Stadium (1913)

 The San Mamés Stadium (Estadio San Mamés /es/; also known as La Catedral /es/, "The Cathedral") was a football stadium in Bilbao, Biscay, Spain.
 The stadium was the home of Athletic Bilbao, known as Los Leones de San Mamés-Bilboko lehoiak (The Lions of San Mamés).
 They are known as Los Leones because their stadium was built near a church called San Mamés (Saint Mammes).
 Mammes was an early Christian, born in A.D.
 259, who was thrown to the lions by the Romans.

+It closed on 5 June 2013 and was demolished thereafter.
 The club's new stadium, of the same name, was inaugurated on 16 September 2013.

 History

 Opened in 1913, until its demolition it was Spain's oldest stadium (the oldest playing field being El Molinón) a characteristic that gave rise to the nickname La Catedral (The Cathedral), together with its revered status as one of the nation's most important venues, the devotion shown by the team's followers who attended the matches, the site's religious heritage and the fact that the city itself did not have a cathedral for some years afterwards (Santiago Cathedral did not receive the distinction until 1949).
 The nickname of the stadium is unconnected to the building that appears on the club crest, which is the Church of San Antón and its bridge, also featured on the Bilbao city coat of arms.